Scroll straight to the bottom for the Easy Printable Recipe. Or read on for tips and tricks about how to make the best egg wash.

 You know when baked goods are oh-so-perfectly golden brown?
 And they have that gorgeous glossy finish that’s irresistible?
 That’s probably from an egg wash!

 It’s easy to make and it’s a staple for baking.
 So let’s make it!

 What Baked Goods Can You Top with an Egg Wash?

 An Egg Wash is perfect for: rolls, pies, many types of bread and any kind of pastry crust.

-It’s particularly ideal for sealing pie crusts together because it holds the crusts together easily – like glue!
-All you need are a few simple supplies that you likely already have around you house.
+It’s ideal for sealing pie crusts together because it holds the crusts together perfectly – like glue!
+To make an egg wash, all you need are a few simple supplies that you likely already have around you house.